 Atrial fibrillation increases the risk of stroke by about 5 times compared with other risk factors such as coronary artery disease, high blood pressure, and heart failure.
 Whilst atrial fibrillation affects almost 5% of people over the age of 65 years, it often has no obvious symptoms and can go undetected for many years.

-Screening for cardiovascular risk factors allows early detection before any symptoms develop.
+Screening for cardiovascular risk factors may allow early detection before any symptoms develop.
 This is a key strategy in preventing stroke related to atrial fibrillation.
 Currently, the rate of undetected atrial fibrillation in the community and its link with cardiovascular risk factors is unclear.

 We will ask you to attend two clinic visits:

 - First Visit

 - Remaining samples will be kept for us to measure important substances called biomarkers, which are released into the blood when the heart is damaged or stressed.

 - We will be checking heart rhythm by two methods:

 - Standard ECG